Do cyclists need bicycle insurance? In short, it’s not a legal requirement, but it may be a good idea.

 In this particular case, using anything else would void your insurance.
 Sold Secure has a list of approved locks on its website.

 Even if your policy doesn’t specify a particular model, you should still invest in a dependable and secure lock.
-Check out our very comprehensive test of the best locks on the market for recommendations.

 Lastly, make sure there are no weird clauses in the small print regarding the condition you leave your bike in when locking it up.